 - a.
 All changes to roofs, including new shingles or solar panels, require prior ARC approval. - b.
 Asphalt shingled roofs must be done in "earth tone" colors.
 An approved color list is available. - c.
 Clay roofs are allowed with red tiles only. - d.
-Metal roofing is allowed ONLY with stone-coated steel shingles where the roof will look like a roof with architectural asphalt shingles in the same colors of the Approved Shingle Color List. - e.
-Solar panels are allowed to be installed on the roof. - f.
+Solar panels are allowed to be installed on the roof. - e.
 Items that are not acceptable include, but are not limited, to: - i.
 Slate shingles - ii.
-Large Sheet metal roofing material
+Metal roofing material a.
+Must be full view, clear doors.
+Allowed colors are white, black, or bronze.
+Addition of screen door requires prior ARC approval.

-8. Screen doors, pool/patio enclosures
+8. Screen doors